Serhii Deineko: Russian invasion of Ukraine

-After the invasion started, the SBGS fell under the Ukrainian Armed Forces' control.
+After the invasion started, the SBGS fell under the Armed Forces of Ukraine's control.
 In July 2023, Zelenskyy held a meeting with Deineko and the rest of the president's Staff on the situation on the front lines, the security of nuclear power plants, and the pace of production of military equipment and ammunition.
 In December 2023, Deineko visited Kharkiv Oblast to inspect and discuss the positions of his troops on the front lines.

 On April 30, 2024, Zelenskyy marked Border Guard Day by promoting three SBGS officials to higher ranks, including promoting Deineko from Major General to Lieutenant General.
 On May 23, Deineko sent an intelligence report on the situation in Chernihiv, Kharkiv, and Sumy Oblasts to Zelenskyy, who discussed the findings in a meeting Deineko and the rest of the president's Staff.

+On January 4, 2026, Deineko was dismissed from office by Zelenskyy.